 - Recommendation: If you are interested in selling digital download products independently from your own website using Shopify, WooCommerce, or another e-commerce “cart” plugin, then Klaviyo is the right tool for the job!

 WordPress.org Resources and Plugins that save your time and sanity…

-BlogAid.net – Listen to the podcasts, follow her blog, and pay attention to what she’s saying.
-MaAnna knows what she’s talking about, and her advice is sound.
+BlogAid.net – Listen to the podcasts, follow her blog, use her recommended plugins, and pay attention to what she’s saying.
+MaAnna knows what she’s talking about, and her advice is solid!

 - Though Google Analytics takes some time to learn (and I’m just a beginner myself), you can’t see what’s working unless you have the data.

 - Recommendation: Set it up immediately, and figure out how to read or analyze the data later…that’s what I’m currently doing.

 Google Analytics URL Builder – This tool creates custom URL’s (or UTM-coded links) for pages or posts on your website for an advertisement or promotion.

 - The URLs that this tool creates are just like the UTM links on TpT, except for your website.

 - Google Analytics “reads” the custom URL’s that go to your website/blog so that you know what ads and promotions are working.

 Yoast SEO – Free and paid version; I use the free one.